saypop/gilded-rose/README.md

 # Gilded rose tech test

-### Approach
+### My Approach
-1. Write some tests for normal items;
+1. Write all tests for expected behaviour;
-2. Trap the "foo" items path in the code so that my tests fail;
-3. Extract method that passes tests;
-4. Trap the "brie" items path in the code so that my tests fail;
-5. Extract method that passes tests;
-6. Trap the "backstage pass" items path in the code so that my tests fail;
-7. Extract method that passes tests;
+2. Pass each test individually by trapping the object being tested;
+3. Refactor after each step by extracting trapped fucntionality into classes.

+### Description
 This is a well known kata developed by [Terry Hughes](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
 This is commonly used as a tech test to assess a candidate's ability to read, refactor and extend legacy code.

 Here is the text of the kata: